 How to apply:

 Existing UCSD Ph.D. students in most departments are eligible to participate after their first year of study.
-Only SIO allows candidates to UCSD to participate in their first year of study.
-Applicants must submit a two page PIER essay to firstname.lastname@example.org.The essay should expand on the applicant’s personal and research goals and how they will benefit from the integration of that natural and social sciences.
+SIO requires students participate in their first year of study.
+All applicants must submit a two page PIER essay to firstname.lastname@example.org.
+The essay should expand on the applicant’s personal and research goals and how they will benefit from the integration of that natural and social sciences.
 Existing students will also need a letter of support from their graduate advisor.
 Departments who nominate candidates to PIER are responsible for summer stipend.
 The graduate advisor letter must acknowledge this.
-The essay and support letter are due by the last day of FEBRUARY for existing students.
+The essay and support letter are due by the last day of JANUARY for existing students.

 Candidates to SIO: SIO recommends candidate to PIER apply as a candidate for a Scripps Ph.D.
 Submit a separate 2 page PIER essay as part of the application.
 Beyond what is in your statement of purpose, this essay should describe your personal and research goals and how these will benefit from the integration of natural and social sciences.
 Upload this essay on the Academic Program Areas page of the application.
-In addition, if you qualify, please apply for a San Diego Fellowship.

 The specialization is NOT a funding mechanism but a way to acknowledge interdisciplinary skills and training beyond a traditional Ph.D.